Princeton-CDH/piffle/README.md

 git config core.hooksPath .githooks
 ```

-If you have any pre-existing git hooks, make sure to copy them to the .githooks directory
+If you have any pre-existing git hooks, make sure to copy them over to `.githooks`:

 ```sh
 cp .git/hooks/* .githooks